Creating Fear

 No matter how important the topic is, it is the identity of the messenger that will determine our opinion.

-We have been tricked into blaming our neighbors while the predator elite are taking away our money, our political power, our future, and our lives.
+We have been tricked into blaming our neighbors while the parasite class is taking away our money, our political power, our future, and our lives.

-Do you really think that the reason there are fewer and fewer small businesses is because of the “takers” in our society – or is it because these small businesses are getting squeezed out of existence by giant companies and a declining customer base?
+Do you really think there are fewer and fewer small businesses because of the “takers” in our society – or is it because these small businesses are getting squeezed out of existence by giant companies and a declining customer base?

 Do you really think minorities are the reason family farms are shutting down everywhere or is it because of Big Ag sweeping across the country swooping them up or squeezing them out?